iamjasonkuo/iamjasonkuo.github.io/_projects/hellaamazingrace.md

 				<h2>About {{page.title}}</h2>
 				<div>
 					<p>
-            What's better than the Amazing Race - an Hella Amazing Race.
+            What's better than the Amazing Race - a Hella Amazing Race.
 Hella Amazing Race is our interpretation of how races should be conducted in unfamiliar parts of town; Races should include content awareness for it's path and surroundings.
           </p>
 					<p>
             Our app allows users to create races by picking specific destinations by checkpoints utilizing Google Places and allows users to compete amongst themselves real-time.
 In order to make things interesting, the application requires the racers two forms of checkpoint validations: <br>